We strive to reduce the use of plastics.

-The issue of plastic waste is one of the most urgent and critical issue the world must solve.
-Amorepacific Group feels the responsibility of the impact plastic has on our environment and joins the global movement to reduce plastic.
+The plastic waste problem is one of the most pressing and critical challenges the world needs to solve.
+AMOREPACIFIC Group feels responsible for the environmental impact of plastics and is participating in the global movement to reduce plastic consumption.

-Using recycled plastic materials reduce the use of oil, a depletable resource, as well as the amount of plastic waste.
-In 2018, ETUDE applied recycled plastic to 28 new products as well as its Double Lasting Cushion.
-As a result of developing and improving technology to increase the ratio of recycled plastic, innisfree successfully developed 100% post-consumer recycled (PCR) PET packaging in 2019 and applied it to its Olive Real Body Lotion and Cleanser.
-In addition, we applied recycled plastic to 10 new products, including innisfree Forest for Men Hair Wax and 2 items of HANYUL's anti-aging line Chae-Um.
+Using recycled plastics reduces the use of depleting petroleum raw materials and reduces plastic waste.
+In 2018, ETUDE House applied recycled plastic to 28 new products including Double Lasting Cushion.
+As a result of developing and improving technology to increase the proportion of recycled plastics, in 2019 innisfree succeeded in making a 100% PCR (Post-Consumer Recycled) PET container and applied it to the Olive Real Body Lotion and Cleanser container.
+In addition, recycled plastic was applied to 10 new products, including innisfree's Forest For Men Hair Wax and HANYUL's Anti-Aging Line Filling.

 We respond to resource depletion by applying plastics derived from plant sources such as corn or sugar cane to product containers.
 Plant-derived plastics are attracting attention as sustainable materials because they generate relatively less carbon dioxide than conventional plastics.
 In 2018, we applied plant-based plastics to a total of 67 new products, including Mise en scène's Super Botanical Shampoo.
 In 2019, containers containing plant-derived plastics were applied to a total of 83 items, including the Happy Bath bodywash line.

 Beautifully regenerating recycled plastic